-The project is coordinated by Dr Martin Hall, Dental Health Services Victoria, and Dr Bradley Christian, La Trobe University, Bendigo.
+The project is coordinated by Prof Martin Hall, Dental Health Services Victoria, and Dr Bradley Christian, La Trobe University, Bendigo.

-Other support had been provided by Professor Hany Calache, Deakin University, the Victorian Dental and Health Therapist Association, and Colgate Australia, the latter donating supplies of toothbrushes and toothpaste.
+Other support had been provided by Prof Hany Calache, Deakin University, the Victorian Dental and Health Therapist Association, and Colgate Australia, the latter donating supplies of toothbrushes and toothpaste.

 Aileu Resource and Training Centre